 TOTAL HECTARES: 2.3

 FARM ALTITUDE: 1300m

 HOUSEHOLD SIZE: 6 PEOPLE

-Mr. Ang and Mrs. Kaison and their 4 children live in Nong-Luang village, supported by their 2.3-hectare coffee plantation in the lush landscape of the Bolaven Plateau.
-They are currently the exclusive coffee farmers for Company X.
+Mr. Ang and Mrs. Kaison and their family live in Nong-Luang village, supported by their 2.3-hectare coffee plantation in the lush landscape of the Bolaven Plateau.

 Family Ang settled down in the area of Nong Luang in 1995.
 They follow the coffee-growing ways of their ancestors and parents – growing coffee under the gentle shade of trees.
 His farm is very diverse – in one plot, he has 12 different species of trees, making it an ideal environment for birds and insects.